-The information relating to the third parties is not well known and would only be known to a limited group of people with a business need to know.
-As this information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
+The information relating to the third party is not well known and would only be known to a limited group of people with a business need to know.
+As this information is only known to a limited group of people, the individual concerned is not generally known to be associated with the matters discussed in the document.
 This information is not available from publicly accessible sources.
+I am satisfied that the disclosure of the information within the document would involve an unreasonable disclosure of personal information about an individual.